 How it works

-Also, we can use the nickel cadmium/nickel metal hydride battery of 1.2V, alkaline battery to these appliances.
+Also, we can use the nickel-cadmium/nickel-metal hydride battery of 1.2V, alkaline battery to these appliances.

 The microcomputer requires a low current power supply.
 This 1.5V to 5V boost converter circuit is small.
-So, it can be in the game players, MP3 portable, DVD players.

 This 1.5V to 5V boost converter circuit as above is applied from this boost converter into a new circuit.